DeepRegNet/DeepReg/README.md

 3. Write a new data loader to load the custom data.

     Each data sample consists of `((moving_image`, `fixed_image`, `moving_label`, `indices`), `fixed_image)` where

     - images and labels are all assumed to be 3D single-channel images and of shape `[dim1, dim2, dim3]`.
     - indices are of shape `[num_indices]`, used for identifying the data sample.

-    An interface of using generator to build TF dataset is provide in `deepreg/data/loader_gen.py` there are three functions need to be implemented
-    - `get_generator` which builds a generator to return data.
-This function is used for data loading.
+    The interface `DataLoader` in `deepreg/data/loader.py` defined all required functions:
+    - `get_dataset` which returns a not-batched dataset and will be batched and preprocessed in `get_dataset_and_preprocess`.
     - `split_indices` which splits the indices into `image_index` and `label_index`,
         where `label_index` must be a integer and `image_index` can be an integer or a tuple.
-This function is used for prediction.
+This function is used for prediction only.
     - `image_index_to_dir` which format the image index into a string.
-This function is used for prediction.
+This function is used for prediction only.

+    If generator is used to TF dataset, a more detailed interface `GeneratorDataLoader` is also provided, instead of defining `get_dataset`, `get_generator` is required to be defined, which needs to build a generator to return data.

 4. Write a new load function `get_data_loader` which returns the data loader given the configuration and the mode (`train`/`valid`/`test`).

    Call `get_data_loader` inside `deepreg/data/load.py` for the custom data.

 ### Model

+To add a custom backbone network

+1. Create a file under `deepreg/modal/backbone/`, e.g. `deepreg/modal/backbone/nn.py`

+2. Use the network inside `build_backbone` of `deepreg/modal/network.py`.

+The network should

+- receives a single input tensor of shape `[batch, dim1, dim2, dim3, in_channels]`

+- outputs a single output tensor of shape `[batch, dim1, dim2, dim3, out_channels]`